Treurwilg/OurScopes/README.md

 # OurScopes
-Scope results from the Picoscoop that we use for the Morris proejt
+Scope results from the Picoscope that we use for the Morris project